alexismreyes/ecommerce/README.md

 ### Steps to install:

 1)  git clone

 2)  cd ecommerce

-3)  run (it execute the bat file which invoke the docker-compose.yml)

-4) cd frontend
+3) cd frontend

-5) yarn (to download dependencies - install yarn in your system if needed)

-6) stop (to remove the containers)

-7) run (again to create the containers again and include the downloaded dependencies with yarn...i will map the node_modules soon for not need to stop an re run the containers again)

-(to install dependencies / install yarn if not installed -> sudo npm install -g yarn)
+4) yarn (to download dependencies - install yarn in your system if needed) (to install dependencies / install yarn if not installed -> sudo npm install -g yarn)

+5) cd .. for going back to ecommerce folder

+6) execute commmand ***run*** inside ecommerce folder (it execute the bat file which invoke the docker-compose.yml)

-8) Import the database structure/data to the database using the dump file inside backend/database/sql_querys/ecommerce_db_somedate.sql
+7) Import the database structure/data to the database using the dump file inside backend/database/sql_querys/ecommerce_db_somedate.sql

-9) To open the springboot project go to backend/com.ecommerce.app and open it using your preferred IDE (i use IntelliJ)
+8) To open the springboot project go to backend/com.ecommerce.app and open it using your preferred IDE (i use IntelliJ)

-10) Initially the backend runs in a container but i suggest to turn it off and work your changes locally, once you need to send those changes to container just generate the JAR file using maven and restart the backend-container to include the new generated jar.
-You can see it has two application properties files, the dev one uses localhost:3306 to connect to the containized mysql, the prod one uses the mysql-container:3306 to link with the container directly from the generated JAR
+9) Initially the backend runs inside a container.
+If you need to make changes to backend code, turn it off and work your changes locally, uncomment the NODE_ENV=development in the docker-compose.yml and comment the  NODE_ENV=production, execute the command ***stop*** inside ecommerce folder to remove the containers.
+When you need to send those changes to container just generate the JAR file using maven and restart the backend-container to include the new generated jar . then execute ***run*** again to build the containers again including the new JAR.
+You decide which backend to use using that line in the docker-compose file, so use it as you need it.
+Take into account to turn off your local backend previous to run the container version because both uses the same port 8080.

-11) Pray it works!!!!
+10) Pray it works!!!!
 Mine's working fine!!! =)

 ***

+### About the generated JAR for the backend

+The generated jar uses any of the two application properties files to connect to the database, the dev one uses localhost:3306 address to connect to the contanerized mysql, the prod one uses the mysql-container:3306 address to link with the container directly from the generated JAR

+***

+### URL

 Frontend URL: http://localhost:5173